Engee documentation

 In the table:

-• - parameter value Number of standard deviations for quoted tolerance.
+• - value of the parameter Number of standard deviations for quoted tolerance.

 • and - standard functions for generation of random numbers with uniform and normal distribution.